 Winston the Worried Whale is a fun and captivating storytime resource that will help teachers approach the sensitive subject of worries with young children.

 In this imaginatively illustrated picture book, loveable character Winston takes children on a journey through his worries, in turn helping them to think about how they can ease their own.
-The additional resources – printable from a FREE CD-Rom – offer numerous opportunities to stimulate valuable discussion on worries.
+The additional downloadable resources offer numerous opportunities to stimulate valuable discussion on worries.

 Children will feel an instant connection to Winston’s friendly nature, especially when he shares his secret with them… that even though blue whales are the largest animal ever to have lived on earth, even though Winston is bigger than all the other sea creatures and they all think he is brave and not scared of anything, he does feel worried about a few things:

 - Winston worries about being able to swim fast like the rest of his family

 - He feels afraid of diving down into the deep dark ocean

 - … but mostly he worries about making friends